JR Motorsports: Car No. 40 history

 On January 15, 2025, it was announced that JR Motorsports, in collaboration with Chris Stapleton, intended to compete in the 2025 Daytona 500 with the No. 40 car, driven by Justin Allgaier.
 No. 40 was selected for the car to reflect the labeling of Stapleton's signature Traveller Whiskey, the primary sponsor of the car, as "Blend No. 40" on its bottles.
 This was Allgaier's first Cup Series start since the 2024 Coca-Cola 600, where he filled in for Kyle Larson.
 Larson was originally scheduled to pilot the No. 5 car but missed the race due to his participation in the 2024 Indianapolis 500 on a day when weather issues delayed the Indianapolis 500 several hours and cut the Coca-Cola 600 short before Larson could get in the car.

-Despite the most Daytona 500 entries in a decade since the imposition of the charter system, Allgaier would finish as the top open car in his duel and make the field for the race.
+Despite the most Daytona 500 entries in a decade since the introduction of the charter system, Allgaier would finish as the top open car in his duel and make the field for the race.
 Allgaier piloted the entry to a ninth-place finish after starting nineteenth.

 On November 14, 2025, it was announced that JR Motorsports will enter the 2026 Daytona 500 with Allgaier and Traveller Whiskey in the No. 40 car for the second year in a row.